oracle/terraform-provider-oci/website/docs/d/core_boot_volume_backups.html.markdown

 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `time_created` - The date and time the boot volume backup was created.
 This is the time the actual point-in-time image of the volume data was taken.
 Format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `time_request_received` - The date and time the request to create the boot volume backup was received.
 Format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
+* `time_retention_expires_at` - The date and time when a backup’s retention period ends and it is set to expire.
+This is an optional field.
+If it is not specified, it is set to null, no retention period will be applied to the backups.
 * `type` - The type of a volume backup.
 Supported values are 'FULL' or 'INCREMENTAL'.
 * `unique_size_in_gbs` - The size used by the backup, in GBs.
 It is typically smaller than sizeInGBs, depending on the space consumed on the boot volume and whether the backup is full or incremental.
+* `volume_group_backup_id` - The OCID of the volume group backup associated with the backup.
+This is an optional field.
+If it is not present in the response, the backup does not belong to a volume group.